Nebraska vs. Northwestern NCAA Football Odds, Plays and Insights | October 2, 2021

-The Nebraska Cornhuskers (2-3, 0-0 Big Ten) are 12-point favorites when they host the Northwestern Wildcats (2-2, 0-0 Big Ten) in a Big Ten matchup on Saturday, October 2, 2021 at Memorial Stadium.
-A 51.5-point over/under is set for the contest.
+Big Ten opponents meet when the Nebraska Cornhuskers (2-3, 0-0 Big Ten) host the Northwestern Wildcats (2-2, 0-0 Big Ten) on Saturday, October 2, 2021 at Memorial Stadium.
+Nebraska is favored by 12 points.
+The over/under for the contest is set at 51.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.